Skip to content

 Output

 Step #1.
-Explanation: To start the search for the most expensive pen, we need to enter 'pen' in the search box and submit the search.
-Step #2.
-Explanation: To find the most expensive pen, we need to sort the search results by price from high to low.
+Explanation: To search for soccer balls size 3, first enter the search term in the search box Step #2.
+Explanation: To find the most expensive soccer ball size 3, I'll sort the results by price high to low

 Contributing